BrandonBian/scw-object/README.md

-# SCW-object-dection
+# SCW Module 1: A YOLO-based Automated System for Real-time 3D Printer State Monitoring
-This is the object detection module for the Smart Connect Worker project.
+This is the object detectiondfew module for the Smart Connect Worker project.